-The objective of the Company is to provide capital growth and to a lesser extent income through investing globally in transferable securities, money market instruments, units in collective investment schemes (regulated and unregulated), deposits, warrants, derivatives and forward transactions (for Efficient Portfolio Management), that can best take advantage of economic opportunities worldwide.
-There is no limit to which the Company can be invested in each sector, subject to the investment restrictions in the FCA Regulations.
+The objective of the Company is to provide capital growth and to a lesser extent income through investing globally in a portfolio of investments which may include transferable securities, money market instruments, units in collective investment schemes (regulated and unregulated), deposits, and warrants that can best take advantage of economic opportunities worldwide.
+It is the ACD's intention that derivatives be used only for Efficient Portfolio Management purposes.
+There is no limit to which the Company can be invested in each sector or geographic location, subject to the investment restrictions in the Regulations.